tsyeap88/Portfolio/IST 565 Data Mining/README.md

 This project is done in R. We used tidyverse package to transform the letters collected from the Internet to a CSV file.
 Then we explored the dataset using WordCloud.
 Lastly, we used K-means, desicion tree and SVM to cluster/classify the suspects at the time to identify who is the actual Jack the Ripper.

+## Descriptions of the files:
+presentation: the files needed in flexdashboard presentation